 As the extra liquid retained causes more fluid surrounding the cells and a higher volume of blood in the bloodstream, it can mean more work for the heart and more pressure on blood vessels.

-Higher blood pressure is a major contributory fact to heart disease, heart attacks, and strokes.
+Higher blood pressure is a major contributory factor to heart disease, heart attacks, and strokes.
 There’s also evidence that too much salt can damage the heart, aorta, and kidneys without increasing your blood pressure.

 So, is your favorite beer contributing to the high sodium levels in America?

-The Sodium In Beer – Is It Really That High?
+The Sodium in Beer – Is It Really That High?

 Fortunately, when it comes to sodium, beer is not your enemy.
 A regular beer only contains 10 – 20 milligrams of sodium per 12 oz. serving.

 Most soft drinks contain about four times that level of sodium with 45 milligrams or more found in a similar serving of Pepsi or Root Beer.

 To exceed the maximum recommended intake of 2300 mg of sodium, you would need to drink over 160 cans or bottles of beer (12 oz. servings) in a 24-hour period, which is likely impossible.

 Even if you are at risk of high blood pressure or heart disease, and have been recommended to limit your sodium intake to less than 1500 milligrams of sodium, you would still need to drink about 100 beers in 12 oz servings to exceed that number.